okta-samples/okta-angular-sample/README.md

 - **Client ID**: Found in the **Client Credentials** section
 - **Issuer**: Found in the **Issuer URI** field for the authorization server that appears by selecting **Security > API** from the navigation pane.

-**Verify Authorization Server**

-This repo calls a custom resource server to demonstrate making a protected resource request using an access token.
-Ensure that your default custom authorization server has an access policy.
-Add an access policy if it's not there.
-See [Create access polices](https://help.okta.com/okta_help.htm?type=oie&id=ext-create-access-policies).

-## Configure Okta resources

-**Verify Authorization Server**

-This repo calls a custom resource server to demonstrate making a protected resource request using an access token.
-Ensure that your default custom authorization server has an access policy.
-Add an access policy if it's not there.
-See [Create access polices](https://help.okta.com/okta_help.htm?type=oie&id=ext-create-access-policies).

 ## Run the Example

 To run this application, install its dependencies: